evanpurkhiser/dots/README.md

 For details on using the `dots` tool itself see the `dots --help` [USAGE output](bin/dots#L83).

+## Configuration groups

+The primary feature of the dots utility is to allow for dotfiles to be organized into different "Configuration groups".
+These configuration groups can then be enabled or disabled for the specific environment that the dotfiles are being installed into.

+Configuration groups are two-level directories containing configuration files and directories that will be installed when the group is activated.
+The dots utility also includes a special configuration group that is hard coded into the
+utility: The `base` group is a single-level directory, so all files and directories located in the `base` directory will be installed if the base group is activated.

 ## Extending and Overriding configurations

 Configuration groups can override or extend files that are included in